GLoCIM: Global-view Long Chain Interest Modeling for news recommendation: Related Work

 \section{Related Work}

-A common approach is to study local news semantic representation through user's reading history with some deep learning technique. ~\citep{DAE_RNN, LSTUR, pp-Rec} several approaches have been refined to better model user interests based on their news interaction histories.
-EBNR~\citep{okura2017embedding} and RA-DSSM~\citep{kumar2017deep} utilize GRU and Bi-LSTM networks respectively to capture user behaviors from news click sequences, focusing on immediate browsing contexts.
-LSTUR~\citep{an2019neural} combines long-term interests represented by a user's ID with short interests derived from recent activities, while DAN~\citep{zhu2019dan} enhances user profile accuracy through attention-enhanced LSTM structures.
-When the effectiveness of local semantic representation reaches its limitations, improving personalized recommendation systems can be accomplished by creating an extensive news graph that leverages the rich, multidimensional data within it, User-as-graph~\citep{wu2021user} and DIGAT~\citep{mao2022digat} employ graph-based approaches to capture higher-dimensional information by leveraging user behavior patterns and dual graph interactions.
+A common approach is to study local news semantic representation through user's reading history with some deep learning techniques.
+Several approaches~\citep{DAE_RNN, LSTUR} have been refined to better model user interest based on their news interaction histories.
+LSTUR~\citep{an2019neural} combines long-term interest represented by a user's ID with short interest derived from recent activities, while DAN~\citep{zhu2019dan} enhances user hidden sequential features of user’s clicks through attention-based parallel CNN.
+When the effectiveness of local semantic representation reaches its limitations, improving personalized recommendation can be accomplished by creating an extensive news graph that leverages the multi-dimensional data within it, User-as-graph~\citep{wu2021user} and DIGAT~\citep{mao2022digat} employ graph-based approaches to capture higher-dimensional information by leveraging user behavior patterns and dual graph interactions.
 KIM~\citep{qi2021personalized} uses a co-encoding method with a knowledge graph to understand the interactions between clicked and candidate news, enhancing the personalization of recommendations.
-HieRec~\citep{qi2021hierec} advances this approach by modeling user interests from subtopics to a comprehensive synthesis within a hierarchical interest framework.
-This method reflects a trend towards a more nuanced and layered understanding of user preferences in news recommendation systems.
+HieRec~\citep{qi2021hierec} subsequently models user interest from subtopics to a comprehensive synthesis within a hierarchical interest framework.
+This method reflects a trend towards a more layered understanding of user interest in news recommendation.